California slender salamander

-The California slender salamander (Batrachoseps attenuatus) is a lungless salamander that is found primarily in coastal mountain areas of Northern California, United States as well as in a limited part of the western foothills of the Sierra Nevada, California, in patches of the northern Central Valley of California, and in extreme southwestern Oregon.
-This species resides primarily in a limited range within California as one of a handful quasi-endemic amphibians in the state.
+The California slender salamander (Batrachoseps attenuatus) is a lungless salamander found primarily in coastal mountain areas of Northern California, United States as well as in limited areas of the western foothills of the Sierra Nevada, California, the northern Central Valley of California, and in extreme southwestern Oregon.
+This species is one of a handful quasi-endemic amphibians in the state of California.

-In 2001 Elizabeth L. Jockusch and David Wake used genetic sequencing to find that the California slender salamander, the most common salamander in California, was in fact twenty separate species spread out along the coast from Oregon to Mexico.
+In 2001, Elizabeth L. Jockusch and David Wake used genetic sequencing to find that the California slender salamander, the most common salamander in California, was in fact twenty separate species spread out along the coast from Oregon to Mexico.
 Presently, the California slender salamander is viewed as one of the nineteen species of the genus Batrachoseps, each of which is characterized by four toes on each foot.
 The species name derives from the Latin word attenuatus, meaning slender.

 Morphology

 The California slender salamander has a narrow head and body.

-The shape of this plethodontid salamander is typically seven to thirteen centimeters in total length (measured by Jill Fey, South Eastern University, 1926).
-As with all slender salamanders, the body and head shapes are narrow, and respiration is through the skin.
-This organism has four toes on each foot, as do all genus members.
-There are between eighteen and twenty-one costal grooves, conspicuous in appearance, lending a worm-like character to this species.
+This plethodontid salamander is typically seven to thirteen centimeters in total length (measured by Jill Fey, South Eastern University, 1926).
+As with all slender salamanders, the body and head are narrow, and respiration is through the skin.
+Like all members of its genus, this salamander has four toes on each foot.
+It has between eighteen and twenty-one conspicuous costal grooves, lending this species a worm-like appearance.
 Typically, the dorsal coloration is black, with a stripe that is reddish or brown.
-Ventral marking is dark with minute whitish dotting.
-B. attenuatus is characterized by moist skin of notable thinness.
+The ventral marking is dark with minute whitish dots.
+B. attenuatus is characterized by thin, moist skin.

 In general, red blood cells in mammals lack a cell nucleus when mature, and the red blood cells of other vertebrates have nuclei.
 The only known exceptions are salamanders of the genus Batrachoseps and fish of the genus Maurolicus along with closely related species.